TeamWolfpack/Dependency-Comparator/README.md

 <code>brady-tool compare "&lt;project1_path>" "&lt;project2_path>" --hideSummary</code></pre>

 <h3 id="Summary">Summary</h3>
 <p>By default, a summary of the results will be displayed below the comparison table.
 If you want to hide the summary from being displayed, you can add the following flag to your command.
-The <a href="#CompareDepth">depth</a> and <a href="#devDependencies">all</a> flags can also be used with the summary command.</p>
+The <a href="#CompareDepth">depth</a>, <a href="#devDependencies">all</a>, and <a href="HideUnmatched">hideUnmatched</a> flags can also be used with the summary command.</p>

 <pre><code>brady-tool summary "&lt;project1_path>" "&lt;project2_path>"</code>